root3nl/SupportApp/README.md

 ### Title and logo
 The row above the buttons allow a custom title and company logo.
 The logo supports several images types like PNG, JPEG and ICNS and will be resized to a maximum height of 48 points.
 The original aspect ratio will be retained.
 A PNG with alpha channel is advised to get variable transparency around your logo.

+### Color
+All the circles around the symbols have the macOS accent color and will dynamically change with the user setting.
+If desired, this color can be customized matching your corporate colors.
+We recommend keeping the macOS accent color when the color of your choice is too light, as text is be difficult to read.

 ### Diagnostic information
 * **Computer Name**: The current computer name will be displayed here.
 Especially helpful when your organisation has a difficult naming convention and users want to do things like AirDrop.